KillianMelsen/killianmelsen.github.io/docs/_posts/2025-07-03-REML GxExM kernels.markdown

 C <- C[levels(data$Environment), levels(data$Environment)]
 ```

-Another option is to use the [cornfruit](https://github.com/KillianMelsen/cornfruit) package that provides wrappers around the functions taking care of point 1.
+Another option is to use the [cornfruit](https://github.com/KillianMelsen/cornfruit) package that provides wrappers around the functions, taking care of point 1.
 See the end of this page for more information.

 # Linear kernels